1/23/2019

 Chief Executive Officer

 Rick, I don't want to tie components of what we've given together, but you're correctly reading the supplement to see that the term for components of revenues that were in earlier periods are getting pushed out to later dates.
 I would be careful about drawing too many connections between the numbers.
-But as you read the supplement on the face of the supplement, you're accurate that that term has been extended.
+As you read the supplement on the face of the supplement, you're accurate that that term has been extended.

 speaker